ekreutz/react-native-barcode-scanner-google/README.md

 ## Instructions

-To include `react-native-barcode-scanner-google` in your project, run the following terminal commands in your React Native project root folder:
+To include the latest version (1.2.0) `react-native-barcode-scanner-google` in your project, run the following terminal commands in your React Native project root folder:

 1.
 ```
-npm install react-native-barcode-scanner-google@https://github.com/ekreutz/react-native-barcode-scanner-google.git --save
+npm install git+https://github.com/ekreutz/react-native-barcode-scanner-google.git#v1.2.0 --save
 ```
 2.
 ```